A Merchant's Guide to the UK Payments Landscape

 • Proactive regulatory action

-Challenges facing the Revolution
+Challenges facing the industry

-Authorised Push Payments (APP) fraud remains a persistent concern to the UK payments infrastructure, with the speed and convenience of real-time payments making them vulnerable to scams.
+1. The Persistent threat of fraudAuthorised Push Payments (APP) fraud remains a persistent concern to the UK payments infrastructure, with the speed and convenience of real-time payments making them vulnerable to scams.
 CoP has contributed to a 17% reduction in APP fraud in 2023, however there are questions about its effectiveness, as fraudsters develop new social engineering tactics to bypass warnings.

-Despite strong regulatory backing, Open Banking has struggled to gain traction, accounting for just 1% of total payment volumes.
-Most consumers still prefer familiar methods like cards and wallets.
-Without a viable digital alternative to card schemes, the UK's ambition to modernize payments remains unfulfilled.
+2. Slow adoption of Open Banking paymentsDespite strong regulatory backing, Open Banking has struggled to gain traction, accounting for just 1% of total payment volumes.
+Most consumers still prefer familiar methods like cards and wallets which offer a better user experience as well as increased protections such as chargebacks.
+Without a viable digital alternative to card schemes, the UK's ambition to modernise payments remains unfulfilled.

-The push for innovation has led to a burdensome and expensive regulatory environment.
-Initiatives like PSD2 and SCA, while enhancing security, have added cost and friction.
+3. Regulatory complexity and financial inclusionThe push for innovation has led to a burdensome and expensive regulatory environment.
+The abolition of the Payments Service Regulator in 2025 is expected to lead to a more streamlined enforcement regime via the FCA.
 Meanwhile, cash remains vital for many, especially vulnerable groups, requiring policymakers to ensure access amid digital dominance.

-Fintechs and challenger banks have large user bases but struggle to become consumers' primary banking choice.
+4. Trust deficit for new playersFintechs and challenger banks have large user bases but struggle to become consumers' primary banking choice, as seen with the comparatively lower use of debit cards vs. account adoption.
 Trust remains a barrier, with challengers requiring to respond to the popular perception that traditional banks are more reliable.

 A Look into The Future